AlmaLinux/infra-devops/README.md

 BUILD_WORK_DIR   : Optional - Working dir for kickstart source and image destination.
 Defaults to current directory.
 OUTPUT_DIR     : Optional - Output directory name in working directory.
 Ddefault value is 'result'.
 FLAG_OUTOUT_IN_PWD : Optional - Set this flag to true to write output files in current working directory.
-Default value is false.
-When value is set to `true`, any value passed to `OUTPUT_DIR` will be ignored.
+Default value is 'false'.
+When value is set to 'true', any value passed to 'OUTPUT_DIR' will be ignored.
 FLAG_WRITE_META    : Optional - Generate meta data about the kickstart build system.
-Default value is true.
+Default value is 'true'.
-FLAG_RETAIN_LOG    : Optional - Retain generated output log files under 'logs' output directory.
-Default value is false.
+FLAG_RETAIN_LOG    : Optional - When enabled, generated logs files retained under 'logs' output directory.
+Default value is 'false'.
+BUILD_COMPTYPE     : Optional - Build compression type default 'xz', 'gzip' and 'lzma'.
+BUILD_TYPE         : Optional - Build type 'base', 'default', 'init', 'micro', 'minimal' and 'wsl', Default value is 'default'.

 USAGE: